meisei4/school_projects/CS 202 Hunt/README.md

+Web Design
-Labs folder were occasionally timed in class assignments
+Labs folder was occasionally timed in class assignments
-Homework folder were out of class assignments
+Homework folder is out of class assignments